 […] even in the absence of natural personhood protections prior to birth, the fetus is entitled to significant moral status—status which may be recognized under a juridical personhood framework.

 Such a category of personhood would obligate other individuals, requiring them to act in a clear fashion towards that fetus.
 It is our opinion that when a woman intentionally brings a fetus into existence by not aborting it in the first stages of the pregnancy, she clearly strengthens her commitment and responsibilities towards it.
-There is no doubt that the most meaningful and far-reaching interest of the fetus is to be born and not aborted, and therefore aborting it later on in the advanced stages of the pregnancy should be prohibited.
+It is noteworthy that we are speaking only about intentional preference not to abort and not where the pregnant woman was prohibited to do so.
+That is much prevalent in the post-Roe v.
+Wade era, where she may encounter sever difficulties to access abortion even in the earliest stages due to lack of abortion clinics, waiting periods, etc. There is no doubt that the most meaningful and far-reaching interest of the fetus is to be born and not aborted, and therefore aborting it later on in the advanced stages of the pregnancy should be prohibited.
 Moreover, even Thomson agrees that:

 It may be said that what is important is not merely the fact that the fetus is a person, but that it is a person for whom the woman has a special kind of responsibility issuing from the fact that she is its mother […] Surely we do not have any such “special responsibility” for a person unless we have assumed it, explicitly or implicitly.